gagibran/udemy-java-the-complete-java-developer-course/README.md

 }

 ```
-We see that this class has some fields and a function which are specific to the animal kingdom, but general to animals (eating, moving and phisical traits).
+We see that this class has some fields and a function which are specific to the animal kingdom, but general to animals (eating, moving and physical traits).

 Then, we create a **Dog** class, that inherits from **Animal** by using the **extends** keyword:
 ```